Information about the American Academy of Child and Adolescent Psychiatry.

 Child and Adolescent Mental Illness and Drug Abuse Statistics

-Statistics on the prevalence of mental illnesses like ADHD, autism, and bipolar disorder, and drug abuse.
+Statistics on the prevalence of mental illnesses like ADHD, autism, bipolar disorder and drug abuse.

 Glossary of Symptoms and Mental Illnesses